-A copy of driver’s license (if you have one)
+A copy of your driver's license (if you have one)

 Employment and income details

-You must repay the amount within a period of six months from the date the loan was approved.
+You must repay the amount within six months from the date the loan was approved.

-If the amount of loan is higher than usual, you might be allowed to pay the loan within one year (this is only valid for exceptional circumstances).
+If the loan amount is higher than usual, you might be allowed to pay the loan within one year (this is only valid for exceptional circumstances).

-You can repay the loan in the form of an online payment, cheque, cash, or money draft.
+You can repay the loan through online payment, cheque, cash, or money draft.

-If you fail to repay the amount within seven days of the due date, a specific rate of interest will be applied, which may vary depending on your university.
+If you fail to repay the amount within seven days of the due date, a specific interest rate will be applied, which may vary depending on your university.

 Failure to pay the loan on time will have a negative impact and can add to your debt.

 You can repay long-term loans in fortnightly or monthly instalments, depending on what is agreed.

 You need to pay the amount in full as soon as your course duration is over.